spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_tuning.md

 A:
 If your **Zabbix Value Cache hit ratio is 99.99%** but the **hits per second (VPS) fluctuate between 200 and 400**, this suggests that while the cache is highly efficient, there may still be underlying performance issues.

+The reason why cache hits is low, is because it is not used at that time, since now new data is coming in (? makes sense to myself?)

 Run: